austincoveney/austincoveney/README.md

 LINK TO OTHER PROJECTS / ORGS PLACEHOLDER

-🔭 Currently working on: PLACEHOLDER
+🔭 Currently working on: Fullstack Web Development

 🌱 Currently learning: PLACEHOLDER

-💬 Ask me about: PLACEHOLDER
+💬 Ask me about: Sales, Copywrighting, Business, Client Aqusitions

 📫 How to reach me: PLACEHOLDER

-⚡ Fun fact: PLACEHOLDER
+⚡ Fun fact: I have an insane obsesion with suits

 PLACEHOLDER